 As with most threads, it comes in a rainbow of different colors, suitable for all your projects.
 This very thin thread is most commonly used in the bobbin of a home sewing machine, but it does have other uses in sewing.
 Although it is called bobbin thread it is not the thread that is always used in a bobbin.
 Most sewing will use the same thread in the upper threading and the bobbin of a sewing machine.

+Bobbin thread is a lightweight thread for machine embroidery or machine basting.
 When bobbin thread is used for machine embroidery, it allows the back of the embroidery design to be much less dense than the front of the design.
 This is especially helpful when you are embroidering lightweight fabric.
 It prevents the already dense embroidery from being even more dense and rigid than the fabric and keeps it more pliable than it would be with regular thread in the bobbin.

 When bobbin thread is used for machine basting, it is a more delicate thread than your regular sewing thread.

 As with any sewing thread, quality does make a difference.
 A quality bobbin thread can be almost as strong as normal sewing thread.
 Regular weight sewing thread would be used in almost all sewing but bobbin thread is a welcome addition to your sewing basket when the need arises.

-Because bobbin thread is thinner, don't sew areas of a garment or item that will rely on the strength of the seam.
-I for one, would never sew the crotch of even light weight pants with bobbin thread.
+Because bobbin thread is thinner, don't sew areas of a garment or item that will rely on the strength of the seam.You would not, for example, want to sew the crotch of even lightweight pants with bobbin thread.
 Because a crotch seam is dependent on seam strength, bobbin thread is not the best choice.
-Under-stitching and hems are two common areas to use bobbin thread to prevent over bearing thread appearance.
+Under-stitching and hems are two common areas to use bobbin thread to prevent overbearing thread appearance.